rajbos/rajbos.github.io/_posts/2021-02-06-GitHub-Actions.md

 * Forking repositories
 * Keeping your forks up to date

 Additionally (and especially in an enterprise setting), you'll want to create your own internal market place for actions.
-How to set it up and have a good security process around it can be found [here](/blog/2021/10/14/GitHub-Actions-Internal-Marketplace)
+How to set it up and have a good security process around it can be found [here](/blog/2021/10/14/GitHub-Actions-Internal-Marketplace).

+# Keeping your forks up to date
+After forking all the actions you want to use, you also have to own the maintenance.
+I've described a good way of keeping your forks up to date [here](/blog/2021/02/06/GitHub-Actions-Forking-Repositories#keeping-your-forks-up-to-date), by making sure you review the incoming changes before you merge them.

 # Secure your private runners
 In the post on [Private runners](/blog/2021/02/07/GitHub-Actions-Security-Private-Runners) I explain these best practices: